KarthikKadambi/KarthikKadambi/README.md

 - 📄 Know about my experiences: https://www.linkedin.com/in/kkadambi
 - ⚡ Fun fact: Trying to start my long term passion of learning a music instrument 🎹.

-*Disclaimer: I am currently employed full time and not available for freelance or contract work in complaiance with H1B visa regulations.
+*Disclaimer: I am currently employed full time and not available for freelance or contract work in compliance with H1B visa regulations.
 The content i create in my blog is for knowledge sharing and the code in github is to showcase my work.*

 ## Skills